In this article:

 The pattern is written in US terms.

-Each chain 3 at the beginning of a round counts as a DC at the end of each round.
+Each chain 3 at the beginning of a round counts as a dc.

-A Basic Double Crochet Circle – Pattern for Beginners
+A Basic Double Crochet Circle – Tutorial for Beginners

-To make a simple circle from double crochet stitches, follow the formula below:
+To make a simple solid circle from double crochet stitches, follow the crochet tutorial below:

-Make a magic ring (or ch 4 and s; st into the first chain to create a ring instead).
+Make a magic ring (or ch 4 and sl st into the first chain to create a ring instead).

 Make the following number of stitches in each round:

 Have you noticed the pattern?
-Starting from round 3, we delay our increase by 1 st. In round 3 we inc in every second st, in round 4- every third, in round 4, every fourth, and so on.
+Starting from round 3, we delay our increase by 1 st. In round 3 we increase in every second stitch, in round 4- every third, in round 4, every fourth, and so on.
+Here is a double crochet circle I made for my Granny Circle Bag Free Pattern:

-If you want to make your circle bigger, like for a rug or blanket, continue the pattern by adding 1dc after any inc for each round.
+If you want to make your circle bigger, like for a rug or blanket, continue the pattern by adding 1dc before any inc for each round.

 … and so on.